 Decking paint products are a relatively new edition to traditional decking treatments such as decking oils and decking stains.
-Whereas decking oils and stains are all about retaining the natural appearance of the wood grain, decking paints are designed to give a modern, alternative look with a striking, opaque finish.
+Whereas decking oils and stains are all about retaining the natural appearance of the wood grain, deck paints are designed to give a modern, alternative look with a striking, opaque finish.
 Available in a wide range of colours, these products are great for painting new and old garden decks.

 Recommended Decking Paints

 - Ronseal Decking Rescue Paint: A water-based decking paint for the renovation of tired and grey garden decking.
 Suitable for use on ridged and smooth, softwood and hardwood decking

 - Liberon Garden ColourCare Decking Paint: A decorative decking paint for exterior wooden decking.
 Ideal for use on old and worn garden decking